ncbi/vadr/documentation/advbuild.md

    them.
 This will be characteristics not present in the reference sequences.
 Classify these characteristics into major and minor types:

-   Major: these are common to a majority or large fraction of sequences but don't exist in the reference sequence.
+   *Major*: these are common to a majority or large fraction of sequences but don't exist in the reference sequence.
 To address these, we probably want to pick a new representative sequence(s) that includes these characteristics.
 This means we will return to step 1 for another iteration of the three steps.

-   Minor: these exist in a smaller fraction of sequences, and don't exist in the reference sequence.
+   *Minor*: these exist in a smaller fraction of sequences, and don't exist in the reference sequence.
 For these characteristics, we may be able to update our models without rebuilding them from new reference sequences.